krother/pandas_go_to_space/select_rows_and_columns/README.rst

    :shadow: lg

    As a spaceship captain, you are nothing without your crew.
-   There is a tradition in the Data Starfleet:
+   You have five capable officers that help you run things.
-   Your five senior officers are hiding among the regular crew members, until their captain finds them.
+   Unfortunately, you have no idea where they are.
-   You assemble the entire crew on the flight dack.
+   You assemble the entire crew on the flight deck.
-   Unfortunately, it is quite hard to find someone in a crowd of 500 pandas.
+   How did your officers look like again?

-   You will need to check the roster :download:`crew.csv` to identify them.
+   You will need to load the crew roster :download:`crew.csv` to identify them.

 ----